tjmahr/tjmahr.github.io/_posts/2017-06-22-plotting-partial-pooling-in-mixed-effects-models.md

 <img src="/figs/2017-06-22-plotting-partial-pooling-in-mixed-effects-models/zoomed-in-partial-pooling-1.png" title="Trellis plot of four participants to highlight the fine differences among the regression lines." alt="Trellis plot of four participants to highlight the fine differences among the regression lines." width="80%" style="display: block; margin: auto;" />

 The negative line for 335 from the no pooling model gets a flatter slope in the partial pooling model.
 The model knows that negative trends are rather unlikely, so the it hedges its bets and pulls that line towards the group average.
 Something similar happens with 350 where a sharp slope is slightly attenuated.
 For the participants with incomplete data, the partial pooling model is much more like the complete pooling model.
-The complete pooling and the partial pooling lines are basically parallel&mdash;i.e, they have the same slope.
+The complete pooling and the partial pooling lines are basically parallel—i.e, they have the same slope.
 That's a reasonable guess given so little information.

 ## It's shrinkage

 The partial pooling model pulls more extreme estimates towards an overall average.
 We can visualize this effect by plotting a scatterplot of intercept and slope parameters from each model and connecting estimates for the same participant.

 ```r